Equity and Justice

 Stand Up for Justice and Equity

-This toolkit inspires youth to take action towards a more just and equitable society.
-This toolkit focuses primarily on achieving racial equity and offers additional tips on how to advocate against discrimination related to age, gender, ethnicity, and sexuality.
+This toolkit inspires youth to learn and take action toward a more just and equitable society with tips and tools to help advocate against discrimination related to race, age, gender, ethnicity, and sexuality.
 For specific information on gender and sexuality justice and equity check out the toolkit on Gender Equity.

 “It is not our differences that divide us.
 It is our inability to recognize, accept, and celebrate those differences.” – Audre Lorde

 Everyone has their own unique characteristics.
 It is important that we celebrate our differences rather than allow them to separate us.
 This video created by RBC Vantage acknowledges the struggles that are associated with individuality while encouraging everyone to stand up for themselves and others.

 Video Reflection Questions: